-As you can see, getting a medical assistant associate degree isn’t everything.
-You also need to develop characteristics that will complement what you learn in school.
-If you don’t have all of these traits yet, you can get there.
+As you can see, getting a medical assistant associate degree isn't everything.
+You also need to possess or develop characteristics that will complement what you learned in school.
+If you don't have all of these traits yet, you can get there.
 You do have the power within you to make all of these traits your own and become a great medical assistant.

 Or, join our career growth club today and get access to one-on-one career coaching, resume and cover letter reviews, online tutorials, and unlimited networking opportunities—all in your back pocket!

 If you want FREE career advice in your inbox, subscribe to our newsletter The Daily Dose!